-In the event the Union or Management desires a successor Memorandum of Understanding, said party shall submit a written request to begin negotiations upon the other during the period from April 1, 2021, through April 30, 2021, along with its written proposals for such successor MOU.
+In the event the Union or Management desires a successor Memorandum of Understanding, said party shall submit a written request to begin negotiations upon the other no later than October 31, 2023, along with its written proposals for such successor MOU.
 Meet and confer sessions shall begin no later than thirty (30) calendar days following submittal of the proposals.